-If you love sports, what better way to make a living then to photograph them!
-Most sports photographers have a long lens in their kit bag.
+If you love sports, what better way to make a living than to photograph them!
+Most sports photographers have a long telephoto lens in their kit bag.
 If you’re unsure where to begin, start local.
 Build up your portfolio, make contacts and see where it takes you.

 29. Wildlife photographer

 For those who love nature, a career as a wildlife photographer could be an amazing undertaking.
 There are many different ways to make money from this genre from running workshops to capturing the story of an unusual animal and pitching your story to a magazine.
 See our guide to the best wildlife lenses if you want some kit inspiration.

 If you love to travel with your photography, have you considered sharing your top tips and locations with others?
 From blogging, creating maps and guides to running travel photo tours, travel photography has many opportunities.
 Get some inspiration from our Photo Tours to see the different possibilities.

 There’s lots of money to be made from taking children’s school portraits of both individuals and groups.
 If you want to go into this line of work in the UK you’ll need to be DBS checked to work around children.

 There are many different photography grants out there for various genres and for photographers of all different ages and abilities.
 Arts Council is a good place to start to see what is available.
 Remember you are more likely to receive a grant for your work if it benefits the community.

 33. Teach photography

 If you are a people person and you enjoy sharing your knowledge with others, then a career in teaching could be an excellent path to undertake.
 To teach photography in the formal educational system you will need to have the right qualifications.

 Food glorious food!
 Many restaurants and food manufacturers seek professional food photographers to capture delicious looking images.
 Food photography is a lovely genre to shoot and once the job has finished you can eat!